5 Ways to Teach Students About Juneteenth

 4. Teach Students About Juneteenth Through Decorations

 You can honor and learn more about this holiday through decor!
-Encourage your child to do research on where enslaved people came from.
+Encourage your child to do research on the regions of origin of enslaved people.
 They can honor those places by making a banner of African flags at home.
 For young learners, all you’ll need is construction paper, glue, and markers.
-You could also craft a Juneteenth flag which symbolizes a new beginning in America.
+You could also craft a Juneteenth flag, which symbolizes a new beginning.
 If you want to take it a step further, you could work on confetti poppers with green, black, and red colors.
 Not only are these great party favors that can be passed out during your Juneteenth feast, they are a concrete illustration of celebration.

 The staple piece at any Juneteenth celebration will be the Pan-African flag, which represents liberation.
 Instead of doing crafts, have older learners study the meaning of the flag and why it is important to the celebration.
 Have them research what the red, black, and green colors mean and what parts of history they represent.
 As they’re digging into history, they will be exploring and learning interesting facts they may have never known existed, which can benefit them when they return to online school!